Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Papua Travel Logistics

-✈️ Getting There: Fly to Sorong (SOQ) for Raja Ampat.
+✈️ Getting There: Fly from Jakarta (CGK) or Makassar (UPG) to Sorong (SOQ) for Raja Ampat.
 Flights are expensive.

-🏨 Where to Stay: Liveaboard boats or Water Bungalows (Homestays).
+🏨 Where to Stay: Liveaboard dive boats or traditional wooden Water Bungalows (Homestays).

 FAQ - Traveling Indonesia's Islands